 Visibility can be resistance, or it can be violence.
 Don’t shame the closet.
 These things are complicated, but that won’t stop me from posting my selfies on TDoV, or any day.

-[Headline image: The photograph features a person with long dark hair behind a rain-speckled window, holding their hand to the glass and resting their face against their hand with their eyes closed.]
+[Headline image: The photograph features a person with beige skin and long dark hair behind a rain-speckled window, holding their hand to the glass and resting their face against their hand with their eyes closed.]